 Before we begin, this is a gambling platform, so only play with what you can afford to lose.

-Also, be sure to take advantage of our sign up offer that includes 50 bonus cards an £25 of tournament credit (I’ve been assured this is the best offer available to new users)
+Also, be sure to check out our sign up offer with this link to get a 50% deposit bonus as contest credit, up to a maximum of £100, plus an exclusive £15 welcome bonus.
+(I’ve been assured this is the best offer available to new users)

 18+ only.
 BeGambleAware.
 Terms & Conditions apply.